 The most important thing is that you don’t mix fireproof safes with those that are truly fire-rated.
 Most manufacturers use a little drywall as fire lining which is in no case enough to protect.
 These vaults mostly cannot meet industry standards because brands just make up their own ratings out of nowhere.

-However, keep in mind that there’s no such thing as genuinely fireproof safe.
-Every model has its limit depending on its construction, materials and also the strength and duration of fire itself.
+However, keep in mind that there’s no such thing as a genuinely fireproof safe.
+Every model has its limit depending on its construction, materials, and also the strength and duration of fire itself.

 It’s also crucial you remember that anything can happen and you might end up surprised.
-The key is in details.
+The key is in detail.

 Plus, no fire is the same, so it’s kind of tricky to determine how much protection the vault provides.
 This is why you should consider standardized fire ratings.
 These ratings are independent tests that evaluate the possible worst fire to provide your weapon with the best protection.